smotrjashka/SneakGame/README.md

 ## Concepts covered

-Hear I explane which concepts I covered by my code changes and in which way.
+Here I explain which concepts I covered by my code changes and in which way.

 * The project uses Object Oriented Programming techniques: the project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.

-  I created class Obstacle for all obstacles and their functinality.
+  I created class Obstacle for all obstacles and their functionality.

 * The project reads data from a file and process the data, or the program writes data to a file.